 ’30 Rock’: Tina Fey Reveals How She Kept The Struggling Show Alive

-Former Saturday Night Live head writer and Mean Girls screenwriter Tina Fey told Conan O’Brien on his hit podcast how she managed to keep her seven-season-long show 30 Rock on the air.
-The show didn’t have great ratings, a theme that resonates in a very meta way throughout the plotlines of 30 Rock, and its show within a show, TGS.
-However, Fey and her 30 Rock cast and crew saved the show from being canceled, and we’re all the better for it.
+Former Saturday Night Live head writer and Mean Girls screenwriter Tina Fey told Conan O’Brien on his podcast how she managed to keep her sitcom 30 Rock on the air.
+The sitcom didn’t have great ratings, a theme that resonates in a very meta way throughout the plotlines of 30 Rock, and its show within a show, TGS.
+However, Fey and her 30 Rock cast and crew went to great lengths to save the series being canceled.

 There were “about five and a half million people watching,” but for TV, Fey wrote, “that counts as nothing.”

-NBC’s Friends, by comparison, “had about 25 million viewers” in its prime.
+By comparison, NBC’s Friends “had about 25 million viewers” in its prime.

 “We were not a hit,” she wrote.
 “But we barreled ahead.”
-The writer’s room took on a no-holds-barred, screw-it approach to writing the episode storylines
+The writers’ room took a no-holds-barred, screw-it approach to writing the episode storylines